 Don’t worry if you have missed all or part of your Council Tax payment, please call us, on 01642 397108 as we may be able to help and offer support.
 You may be referred to our Welfare Support Team who are on hand to help you apply for other benefits you may be entitled to and to make sure you claim the benefit that’s right for you.

-If you would like to pay your bill you will be able to do that at our cash offices from Monday 20 July.
+If you would like to pay your bill you will be able to do that at our cash offices.
 Safety measures will be in place and the opening times will be Monday to Friday, 10am-1pm and 2pm-4pm.

 We can also take payment over the telephone by credit or debit card.
 Our automated service is open 24 hours a day, seven days a week.
 The telephone number is 0330 555 6780 and all you will need is your payment card and the eight digit account number on the front of your bill.